DigitalScriptorium/ds-open-refine/README.md

 - DATE = the date the file/dataset was generated/created/extracted in `YYYYMMDD` format
 - INSTITUTION = the code for the name of the institutional source for the data, such as `penn` or `kansas` or `csl`
 - DATATYPE = the type of encoding standard or technical format of the metadata source, such as `marcxml` or `mets` or `csv`
-- A DIFFERENTIATOR may also be added on the file name to disambiguate files, using sources, such as `bibliophilly` or batch numbers, such as `batch-1`, `batch-2`, etc.
+- A DIFFERENTIATOR may also be added on the file name to disambiguate files, using sources names of collections or databases, such as `bibliophilly`, or batch numbers, such as `batch-1`, `batch-2`, etc.

 ## Reconciling names to Wikidata